pooja098/pooja098.gihub.io/README.md

+# Thakrani Associates

-# Thakrani Associates Advocates and Notary
+## Thakrani Associates Advocates and Notary

 Thakrani Associates is a law firm based in Vadodara Gujarat, India.

 We provide expert legal counsel on civil and criminal matters.
 Apart from this, Notary service is provided here.

 ### Members

 | Advocate                                   | Qualification                        | Contact        |
 |--------------------------------------------|--------------------------------------|----------------|
 | Amrutlal P Thakrani                        | B.Com., LL.B.(Special) Gold Medalist | +91 9426066640 |